juananpe/nss/README.md

-# snailz
+# Neighborhood-Scale Software

-A set of synthetic data generators for teaching data science that has somehow morphed into a lesson on human-scale computing.

 I recently posted on Mastodon:

 > 1. I'm going to write another tech book.
 > 2. If I do, it will be about evidence-based software engineering and/or how big tech companies operate like drug cartels.
-> 3. But I'm still thinking about "Human-Scale Software: A Guide for the 99.9% of Developers Who Don't Need Scalability"
+> 3. But I'm still thinking about "Neighborhood-Scale Software: A Guide for the 99.9% of Developers Who Don't Need Scalability"

 So what would I use for #3?